Skip to content

 Lunch

-(Cape Verde is blessed with abundance of sea food especially tuna for lunch which we can get in a bigger chunks here compared to in Malaysia.
+( is blessed with abundance of sea food especially for which we can get in a bigger chunks here compared to in Malaysia.
 The vegetables however is nothing to shout about – we can get better vegetables here in Malaysia)

 One of the key SOP when we are working at customer’s site is that firstly we minimize time taken for lunch and secondly we break into 2 teams so that there is always someone around during lunch time.